Issues at White Mesa uranium mill (Utah)

 "Meanwhile, the Environmental Protection Agency has launched a criminal investigation into early disposal efforts in Tonawanda, probing whether the contractors hired by the Corps mishandled waste and even manipulated data to disguise radioactive material as less dangerous garbage.
 California regulators are investigating, too; they claim that more than 2,000 tons of Tonawanda debris was buried illegally at a San Joaquin Valley dump without a federal radioactive waste license.
 On Wednesday, a Senate committee will hold a hearing on the broader Corps decision to dispose of many of its Manhattan Project leftovers in such landfills."
 (Washington Post, April 10, 2000)

-Note: the hearing on "Low activity radioactive waste" before the Senate Committee of Environment and Public Works
+Note: the hearing on "Low activity radioactive waste" before the Senate Committee of Environment and Public Works had been scheduled for April 12, 2000, but was postponed.

 "Some of those materials have made it to the White Mesa mill near Blanding where they are reprocessed for uranium left behind from the original processing."
 (Deseret News, April 25, 2000)